cviviers/SPECTRE/README.md

 ## License
 - Code: MIT License — see `LICENSE` (permissive; commercial use permitted).
 - Pretrained model weights: CC-BY-NC-SA — non-commercial share-alike.
 The weights and any derivative models that include these weights are NOT cleared for commercial use.
-See `LICENSE_MODELS.md` for details and the precise license text.
+See `LICENSE_MODELS` for details and the precise license text.

 > Note: the pretrained weights are subject to the original dataset licenses.
-Users intending to use SPECTRE in clinical or commercial settings should verify dataset and model licensing and obtain any required permissions.
+Users intending to use SPECTRE in commercial settings should verify dataset and model licensing and obtain any required permissions.

 ## 📜 Citation
-If you use SPECTRE in your research or wish to cite it, please use the following BibTeX entry of our preprint:
+If you use SPECTRE in your research or wish to cite it, please use the following BibTeX entry of our [preprint](https://arxiv.org/abs/2511.17209):
 ```
 @misc{claessens_scaling_2025,
   title = {Scaling {Self}-{Supervised} and {Cross}-{Modal} {Pretraining} for {Volumetric} {CT} {Transformers}},